MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-browse-safer.md

 ### How "Strict" mode works

 As the name suggests, Strict Mode applies these security protections to all sites by default.
 However, you can still manually add sites to the exception site list and enterprise admin configuration will still apply, if present.
-Strict mode is not appropriate for most end users because it may require some level of configuration for the user to complete their normal tasks.
+Strict mode isn't appropriate for most end users because it may require some level of configuration for the user to complete their normal tasks.

 ### Exception site list